mikhail-kharlamov/RecapKt/README.md

 assembling all sessions in the context window of the model and using only last session for generating response.

+All of them are conducted using the dataset with code and tool/function calling.

 ## Technology Stack

 - Python 3.8+